Mental and Physical Wellbeing

 Each class explores PSHE as a discrete subject, which includes looking at our own places in the world as well as issues surrounding citizenship and has opportunities to have circle time, where teachers and children can discuss issues that are topical to the class, the wider community and the world.
 In conjunction with this, we use PSHE to help educate children and equip them with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.

-We understand the importance of using high quality texts as a way to inspire and start discussions on different topics.
+We understand and value the importance of mental health and well being and use high quality texts as a way to inspire and start discussions on different topics.
 As a school we make great use of a range of texts ensuring the children have access to these throughout their learning.

 RSE is taught within the Personal, Social, Health and Economic (PSHE) education curriculum.
 In addition, some aspects of the RSE programme will be covered through: